The Independent Commissioner Against Corruption (ICAC) is a specialist investigator with a focus on government corruption.

 - has the power to require information and items from people/agencies and organisations for investigations, inspect financial records, and require a person to answer specific questions;

-The ICAC has the following key features and powers:
+The ICAC has the following powers:

-The following is a list of important definitions under the Independent Commissioner Against Corruption Act 2017:
+Here is a list of important definitions under the Independent Commissioner Against Corruption Act 2017:

 Improper conduct (s9) – includes corrupt conduct, misconduct, unsatisfactory conduct and anti-democratic conduct.